 |

 Books on Tap This book club meets on the first Monday of each month at 7pm at Lil Beaver Brewery (5 Finance Dr in Bloomington).
 Please note that there are a limited number of available seats in these meetings which take place in person.
 Visit our events calendar to register.
 You may also register by calling 309.590.6168 or by visiting us in person at the library.
 New participants are welcome at any time!
-To reserve a print copy of the next title to be discussed, contact the Adult Services Desk by phone at 309.590.6168 or by email to reference@bloomingtonlibrary.org.
+To reserve a print copy of the next title to be discussed, contact the Help Desk by phone at 309.590.6168 or by email to reference@bloomingtonlibrary.org.
 Digital copies of each title (eBook or eAudiobook) may also be available through the Libby or Hoopla Apps.

 |